 In 2022, NRDP, CFC, and TU worked with water rights holders on Valiton Ditch to initiate a split season lease agreement.
 Under this agreement, a private water right holder "leases" the pivots on Clark Fork River Ranch (CFRR) in return for allowing their water rights and CFRR water right to be used for instream flow after July 15th, or when flows in the Clark Fork River drop below optimal flow levels.
 This agreement is for two years, and if successful will lead to a more permanent agreement and associated instream flow changes.
 In addition, conceptual designs have been initiated for improving the irrigation infrastructure associated with the Valiton Ditch.
+In 2023, NRDP, CFC, and TU worked with the last remaining water right holder on Valiton Ditch to initialize a 20 -year split season lease.
+This lease was motioned for approval from the Advisory Council on October 4th and will be considered by the TRC and Governor in December 2023.
+If approved, this would virtually eliminate use of the Valiton ditch in late season.

 Monitoring - NRDP and its project partners conducted monitoring associated with this project.
 The monitoring focused on evaluating the production and sustainability of a split season lease on crop production as well as flow benefits associated with this project.
 Monitoring of the lease will continue during the next growing season, at a minimum, and a report summarizing the monitoring of the lease will be completed in winter of 2024.
-Additional flow monitoring information will be available in the 2022 Upper Clark Fork River Basin Surface Water Monitoring Report anticipated to be completed in early 2023.
-Effectiveness monitoring will continue for this project in 2023.
+Additional flow monitoring information is available in the Annual Upper Clark Fork River Basin Surface Water Monitoring Reports.
+Effectiveness monitoring continued for this project in 2023 and a report summarizing the results will be prepared (see Split Season Lease Study below).